Moose Loop Trails

 The Gallagher Family

-Being outside and being active is a priority for the Gallagher family.
+Being outside and active is a priority for the Gallagher family.
 When the pandemic hit and students were forced to stay home from school, that goal became even more important.
 This Anchorage family found solace in parks, places that allowed their children with special needs to feel safe and full of adventure.

 Leah and Anna Boltz